 - Will the item still work a year from now?
 (We will talk more about the quality of a gift in tip #10 )

 - Where will this gift be a year from now?
 If the answer is somewhere forgotten in a corner, drop this gift immediately.

 Obviously, if we’re talking about a bottle of wine these questions don’t make sense.
 But you can still ask yourself whether a good quality wine or whether you are buying it because the packaging looks cool.
-Scientists advise; always chose the high-quality one.
+Scientists advise; always choosing the high-quality one.

 #3 Chose practicality over uniqueness

 Hopefully, by now you will understand the importance of putting yourself in the recipient’s shoes and really think like a receiver and not a giver.

 Let’s say you’re looking for a gift for a friend and your two options are a generic gift card he or she can use for multiple stores or a gift card for their favorite shop.
 And they are both of equal value of course.